-Julia Reda: “The law is a lot more flexible than we think.
+Felix Reda: “The law is a lot more flexible than we think.
 Big companies and publishers have the resources to access all the freedom the law gives them.
 I want users and individual authors to do that as well.
 I hope that more open access material becomes available, both research articles and parts of our cultural heritage.

 “Openness is the goal, but also my methodology.
 These laws are generally accessible for anyone, but that doesn’t mean they are designed for people to understand them.
 A big part of what I do is explaining the complicated policy and legal processes to people in normal terms, educate them, and empower them to exercise their rights.”

-Julia worked tirelessly and fearlessly as a one-issue MEP to limit much of the potential damage lurking in initial drafts of EU copyright legislation.
+Felix worked tirelessly and fearlessly as a one-issue MEP to limit much of the potential damage lurking in initial drafts of EU copyright legislation.
 She now has the opportunity to test her own ideas and seek precedents for the open movement that could shape the future web.

 There are significant challenges ahead.
 We cannot predict how the law will be interpreted, and there is no doubt that the deep pockets of lobbyists will have opportunities to influence outcomes.
 It is time-critical, too: we have around 18 months before every country in the EU adopts the new directive.
-Julia’s ideas could define its effects.
+Felix’s ideas could define its effects.